 Once the field work is complete, the forester can then create a timber harvest map and cutting prescription (prospectus) including additional services or restrictions that will guide the harvest along with a timber harvest contract.
 All of which is approved by the landowner prior to moving forward.

-Upon approval of the prospectus by the landowner the prospectus is mailed to area loggers by the forester for bid.
+Upon approval of the prospectus by the landowner the prospectus is mailed to area loggers the landowner and forester feel are suitable for the project for pricing.
 This ensures the landowner is obtaining both the best price and quality work.
-Landowners reserve the right to reject all and any bids in the event they are not satisfied with the timber prices.

 Harvesting & Administration